What is the registry?

 Briefly, the RDMM-Europe Scientific Advisory Committee (SAC) will attempt to match a new disease gene with as many Model Organism Investigators as possible, based on the genes that Model Organism Investigators have self-declared in the registry.
 The Project Management Office will then invite the Model Organism Investigator to respond to the respective call for tender of the Solve-RD brokerage service and to submit a Seeding Grant application for functional studies of the respective gene.
 The SAC will review the applications (within two weeks) and will ask the clinician to establish a connection with the selected Model Organism Investigator.

-Following a successful connection, clinician and Model Organism Investigator will be contacted by the Project Management Office to sign a Memorandum of Agreement.
-In addition, the model organism lab will sign a subcontract in order to receive the Seeding Grant of 20,000 EUR to functionally validate the new disease gene.
+Following a successful connection, the model organism lab will sign a subcontract in order to receive the Seeding Grant of 20,000 EUR to functionally validate the new disease gene.

 Who should register?